 - More security knowing that a landlord will not ask you to leave.

-- If you wish to make significant changes to the property such as new kitchens or extensions you will need to get permission.
+- If you wish to make significant changes to the property such as a new kitchen or extension, you will need to get permission first.

-- If you was to sell the property you will have to seek advice from the housing association before putting it on the open market.
+- If you were to sell the property you will have to seek advice from the housing association before putting it on the open market.

 - If you want to staircase and purchase more of the property, the property will need to be revalued and the cost of the share may have increased.